-69. Plaintiff brings this action pursuant to Federal Rule of Civil Procedure 23(b)(2) on behalf of the following Class:
+90. Plaintiff brings this action pursuant to Federal Rule of Civil Procedure 23(b)(2) on behalf of the following Class:

-All insureds of Defendant who have suffered business interruption and lost income as a result of Civil Authority Orders issued in response to the COVID-19 pandemic.
+All insureds of Defendant who have suffered business interruption and lost income as a result of the COVID-19 pandemic and the issuance of Civil Authority Orders issued in response to the COVID-19 pandemic.

-70. Upon information and belief, Defendant does not cover business interruption services for all insureds in contravention to the uniform language contained in the insurance policies it has issued.
+91. Upon information and belief, Defendant has refused to cover business interruption services for all insureds in contravention to the uniform language contained in the insurance policies it has issued.

-- 71. The exact number of the Class members is unknown as such information is in exclusive control of Defendant.
-However, due to the nature and commerce involved, Plaintiff believes the Class consists of hundreds of insureds nationwide, making joinder of the Class members impractical. - 72.
-Common questions of law and fact affect the right of each Class member.
-Plaintiff is seeking Declaratory Relief for all Class members who run businesses with similar polices to Plaintiff's.
-Declaratory relief will permit adjudication of the rights of all parties as to whether Defendant's policies provide coverage for business interruptions losses the Class has suffered as a result of Civil Authority Orders. - 73.
-Common questions of law and fact that affect the Class members include, but are not limited to: - a.
+92. The exact number of the Class members is unknown as such information is in exclusive control of Defendant.
+However, due to the nature and commerce involved, Plaintiff believes the Class consists of hundreds of insureds nationwide, making joinder of the Class members impractical.

+93. Common questions of law and fact affect the right of each Class member.
+Plaintiff is seeking Declaratory Relief for all Class members who operate businesses with similar polices to Plaintiff's Policy.
+Declaratory relief will permit adjudication of the rights of all parties as to whether Defendant's policies provide coverage for business interruptions losses the Class has suffered as a result of Civil Authority Orders.

+94. Common questions of law and fact that affect the Class members include, but are not limited to:

+- a.
 Whether Defendant was legally obligated to pay for business interruption as a result of Civil Authority Orders issued in response to the COVID-19 pandemic; - b.
-Whether Plaintiff and Class members have suffered direct physical loss or damage in accordance with the terms and conditions of Defendant's business interruption insurance policies; - c.
-Whether Plaintiff and Class members are excluded from coverage for losses they suffered due to the Civil Authority Orders as a result of the Virus Exclusion; and - d.
-Whether Defendant is justified in denying Plaintiff and Class members' claims. - 74.
-The claims and defenses of Plaintiff, as representative plaintiff, are typical of the claims and defenses of the Class because Defendant wrongfully denied that its policies cover claims of Plaintiff and the Class members. - 75.
-Plaintiff, as representative plaintiff, will fairly and adequately assert and protect the interests of the Class. - a.
-Plaintiff has hired attorneys who are experienced in prosecuting class actions and will adequately represent the interests of the Class.
+Whether Plaintiff and Class members have suffered direct physical loss of use of property or property damage in accordance with the terms and conditions of Defendant's business interruption insurance policies; - c.
+Whether Plaintiff and Class members are excluded from coverage for losses they suffered due to the Civil Authority Orders; and - d.
+Whether Defendant is justified in denying Plaintiff and Class members' claims.

+95. The claims and defenses of Plaintiff, as representative plaintiff, are typical of the claims and defenses of the Class because Defendant wrongfully denied that its policies cover claims of Plaintiff and the Class members.

+96. Plaintiff, as representative plaintiff, will fairly and adequately assert and protect the interests of the Class.

-- b.
-Plaintiff has no conflict of interest that will interfere with the maintenance of a class action. - 76.
-A class action provides a fair and efficient method for adjudication of the controversy. - a.
+- a.
+Plaintiff has hired attorneys who are experienced in prosecuting class actions and will adequately represent the interests of the Class. - b.
+Plaintiff has no conflict of interest that will interfere with the maintenance of a class action.

+97. A class action provides a fair and efficient method for adjudication of the controversy.

+- a.
 Prosecution of separate actions by individual Class members would create a risk of inconsistent and varying results against Defendant when confronted with incompatible standards of conduct; and - b.
-Adjudications with respect to individual Class members could, as a practical matter, be dispositive of any interest of other members not parties to such adjudications and substantially impair their ability to protect their interests. - 77.
+Adjudications with respect to individual Class members could, as a practical matter, be dispositive of any interest of other members not parties to such adjudications and substantially impair their ability to protect their interests. - 98.
 Defendant has taken steps to discourage the Class from submitting claims under their policies.
 For this reason, Declaratory relief for the entire class is appropriate and necessary.